 On 16 May 2011, the space shuttle Endeavor delivered the Alphamagnetic Spectrometer (AMS) to the International Space station.
 This took place as part of the space shuttle mission STS-134.
 AMS is a particle physics detector which looks for dark matter, antimatter and missing matter from a module attached to the outside of the International space station.
 AMS also performs precision measurements of cosmic rays.
 Data are received by NASA in Houston and is then relayed to the AMS Payload Operations Control Centre at CERN for analysis.
 The detector measures 64 cubic metres and weighs 8.5 tonnes.
 By the 19 May 2012, after a year of operating, about 17 billion cosmic-ray events had been collected.

 On 18 December 2010, the expanded version of AMANDA, IceCube was completed.
 IceCube works in the same way as AMANDA but on a larger scale.
 AMANDA was incorporated into IceCube after operating for nine years.
 IceCube took seven years to complete and measures Cherenkov light emitted by charged particles produced in neutrino interactions in a cubic kilometer of transparent ice – the water equivalent of one million swimming pools.

-After initial lower energy collision physics from November 2009 onwards, ATLAS records collisions at 7 TeV centre-of-mass energy for the first time.
+ATLAS records collisions at 7 TeV centre-of-mass energy for the first time.

 Particle physicists around the world anticipate a rich harvest of new physics as the LHC begins its first long run at an energy three and a half times higher than previously achieved at a particle accelerator.